AlexJReid/dynamodb-druid-cdc/README.md

 Example code from [Using change data capture to perform flexible aggregations with DynamoDB and Druid](https://alexjreid.dev/posts/druid-cdc/)

 This is a ClojureScript implementation that will yield the exported JavaScript function `handler` in `dist/ddbcdc/index.js` with `npm run release:lambda`.
+A built version of `dist/ddbcdc/index.js` is included in the Releases section.

 This can be directly used as a Lambda function.
 Actual deployment is left up to you.